dlsys-course/assignment2-2017/README.md

 ```

 If your implementation is correct, you would see
-- generally decreasing loss value with epochs
+- generally decreasing loss value with epochs, similar loss value decrease for numpy and GPU execution
-- your dev set accuracy for logreg about 92% and MLP about 97% for mnist
+- your dev set accuracy for logreg about 92% and MLP about 97% for mnist using the parameters we provided in mnist_dlsys.py
+- GPU execution being noticeably faster than numpy.
+However, if you do not reuse memory across executor.runs, your GPU execution would incur overhead in memory allocation.

 Profile GPU execution with
 ```bash
 nvprof python tests/mnist_dlsys.py -l -m mlp -c gpu
 ```

-If GPU memory management is done right, e.g. reuse GPU memory across each executor.run, your cudaMalloc "Calls" should not increase with number of training epochs.
+If GPU memory management is done right, e.g. reuse GPU memory across each executor.run, your cudaMalloc "Calls" should not increase with number of training epochs (set with -e option).
 ```bash
 # Run 10 epochs
 nvprof python tests/mnist_dlsys.py -l -m mlp -c gpu -e 10